 To view more of Danielle’s artwork please visit www.daniellecharetteart.com.

-Danielle was also a founder, owner and the gallery director of Trash Art Gallery at Metropolis Collective in Mechanicburg, Pennsylvania and currently owns and operates Cave Art Gallery in Brooklyn, New York.
+Danielle was also a founder, owner and the gallery director of Trash Art Gallery at Metropolis Collective in Mechanicburg, Pennsylvania and currently operates Cave Art Gallery in Greenpoint, Brooklyn in New York City.